robhinds/food-science-site/reviews/_posts/2020-12-10-review-metalhead-mayo.md

 I'm not the only one to be an early fan either, the nascent BBQ insta community also caught on and you will see lots of people raving about this one.
 I have been tempted to have pure Metalhead Mayo sandwiches, and I always reach for it when there are kids leftovers knocking about (I can confirm it works well with chicken dippers, turkey dinos and pizza crusts).

-If you want to get yourself some, you can either hit up <a href="https://www.instagram.com/urbanstreatery/" target="_blank">UrbanStreatery</a> directly, or purchase it from <a href="https://www.subwolfer.co.uk/shop/sauces?utm_source=robbishfood" target="_blank">SubWolfer store</a>.
+If you want to get yourself some, you can either hit up <a href="https://www.instagram.com/urbanstreatery/" target="_blank" rel="nofollow">UrbanStreatery</a> directly, or purchase it from <a href="https://www.subwolfer.co.uk/shop/sauces?utm_source=robbishfood" target="_blank">SubWolfer store</a>.